 Federal changes only - If you have filed an amended federal return or if you have been notified by the IRS that they have made changes to your return, you must file Form IL-1120-ST-X. This includes any change in your federal income tax liability; any tax credits; or the computation of your federal taxable income as reported for federal income tax purposes if the change affects any item entering into the computation of net income, net loss, or any credit for any year under the IITA.
-You must file Form IL-1120-ST-X no later than 120 days after the changes have been agreed to or finally determined.
+You must file Form IL-1120-ST-X no later than 120 days after the changes have been agreed to or finally determined to avoid a late-payment penalty.